 If a business owner, their receptionist and the HR manager share the marketing function, chances are they will always be distracted and pulled in other directions.
 As a result, consistent, high-quality marketing never happens.
 It takes on-going effort to plan and execute, and outsourced marketers do that all day, every day.

-Another aspect of focus is staying on top of current trends.
-Marketing changes so quickly that even a few months out of touch can have a noticeable effect.
-As an example, rules around SEO and social media change almost monthly, so what you’re doing today likely won’t work tomorrow.
+A related aspect of focus involves staying on top of current trends.
+Marketing changes so quickly that even a few months out of touch can have a noticeable impact.
+As examples, rules around SEO and social media change almost monthly, so what you’re doing today likely won’t work tomorrow.
 Serious marketers barely have time to keep up, so it’s nearly impossible for others.

 Companies that market for a living see a broad spectrum of approaches and tactics across a variety of clients.
-Bringing these insights into your business can pay off with better results in less time.
-Some of the thinking that comes from this diversity can also help differentiate you from competitors stuck for years in the same mindset.
+Bringing these insights into your business will most often produce better results in less time.
+Some of the thinking that comes from this diversity can also help differentiate you from competitors stuck for years in the same rut.

 The key to effective marketing is having a series of sound and proven processes.
 From strategic planning and metrics to frameworks to editorial calendars – building a solid foundation takes time, creativity and experience.
 Outsourcing just this part of the equation can jump-start a languishing marketing program.